usnistgov/semait_mizr/README.md

 It takes the sdms, which is a data frame in experimental data format, loads it, the accompanying metadata file, and calls a selection of the plotting methods.
 This gives a quick check of the installation.
 The next subsection gives a quick view of some additional plots.
-The output of the Installation Check is provided in the Vignette *MIg analyZeR (mizr) README Rendering*.
+The output of the Installation Check is provided in the Vignette [MIg analyZeR (mizr) README Rendering](mizr/vignettes/mizr_readme_rendering.Rmd).

 ## Quick Run of Select Plots

 This block of code takes the sdms_df, which is a data frame in experimental data format, loads it, and provides a few plots.
 This gives an overview of some of the plotting functions currently implemented.
-The output of the Quick Run is provided in the Vignette *MIg analyZeR (mizr) README Rendering*.
+The output of the Quick Run is provided in the Vignette [MIg analyZeR (mizr) README Rendering](mizr/vignettes/mizr_readme_rendering.Rmd).

 This code uses the previously assigned directory `data_dir`.
+O

 ```R
 library(ggplot2)